List of songs recorded by the Weeknd

 In March 2018, the Weeknd released his first EP My Dear Melancholy, which combined contemporary and alternative R&B with electropop.
-Primarily produced by Frank Dukes, the EP contained contributions from Guy-Manuel de Homem-Christo, Mike Will Made It, Starrah and Skrillex.
+Primarily produced by and written with Frank Dukes, the EP contained contributions from Guy-Manuel de Homem-Christo, Mike Will Made It, Starrah and Skrillex.
 It was supported by one single, "Call Out My Name", and featured a guest appearance from Gesaffelstein.

 In March 2020, the Weeknd released his fourth studio album After Hours, which served as a re-introduction of new wave and dream pop sounds combined with electropop and synth-pop sounds.
 The album was supported by four singles, including "Heartless" and "Blinding Lights".
-Both singles reached number one on the Billboard Hot 100, with the latter becoming the second longest-charting single in the chart's history.
+Both singles reached number one on the Billboard Hot 100, with the latter becoming the longest-charting single in the chart's history at the time of its release.
 Lyrically, After Hours contains themes of promiscuity, overindulgence and self-loathing.
+The Weeknd reunited with former collaborators DaHeala, Belly, Illangelo and Max Martin.

-In January 2022, the Weeknd released his dance-pop inspired fifth studio album Dawn FM.
+In January 2022, the Weeknd released his dance-pop inspired fifth studio album Dawn FM, having OPN, Max Martin and Oscar Holter as prominent collaborators.

+From June to July 2023, the Weeknd released six EPs for the HBO drama television series The Idol (which he also created and starred in), primarily collaborating with Mike Dean.

+The Weeknd's sixth studio album Hurry Up Tomorrow was released in January 2025, having Mike Dean, OPN and Sage Skolfield as prominent collaborators, while working with a wide variety of producers such as Max Martin, Oscar Holter, Swedish House Mafia, Pharrell Williams, Metro Boomin, DaHeala, Cirkut, Justice and Giorgio Moroder.

-In addition to his studio work, the Weeknd has recorded songs for film soundtracks, including featuring on Sia's single "Elastic Heart" from The Hunger Games: Catching Fire (2013), "Earned It", a chamber pop and R&B track from Fifty Shades of Grey (2015), and "Pray For Me", a pop-rap track with Kendrick Lamar for Black Panther (2018).
+In addition to his studio work, the Weeknd has recorded songs for film soundtracks, including featuring on Sia's single "Elastic Heart" from The Hunger Games: Catching Fire (2013), "Earned It", a chamber pop and R&B track from Fifty Shades of Grey (2015), "Pray For Me", a pop-rap track with Kendrick Lamar for Black Panther (2018)., and "Nothing Is Lost (You Give Me Strength)", a synth-pop and electro-R&B track from Avatar: The Way of Water (2022).
+The Weeknd collaborated with OPN for the score of Hurry Up Tomorrow (2025).